 Sec.
 2-6.10. - Salary and benefits for County Supervisors.

+Unless otherwise stated these benefits will be effective sixty days (60) following adoption by the Board of Supervisors.

 (a) Salary.
-Effective the first full pay period after the effective date of this section each County Supervisor shall be paid an annual salary of Thirty-seven Thousand Eight Hundred Thirty and 47/100ths ($37,830.47) Dollars.

-Each year, at the first regularly scheduled meeting in April, the County Supervisors shall review their compensation and adjust as determined to be appropriate.
+Effective December 11, 2022, County Supervisors will receive a salary increase of seven percent (7.0%).

+(b) Effective January 2023, Supervisors will receive insurance as follows:

-(b) Health Insurance.
+(1) Health Insurance.
 Supervisors are entitled to participate in the County's health insurance program.
-Effective the first full pay period after the adoption of this section, the County shall contribute a dollar amount equal to ninety (90%) percent of the CalPERS Choice health plan premium to the Supervisor's selection of the CalPERS health plan options.
+The County shall contribute a dollar amount equal to ninety (90%) percent of the CalPERS Platinum health plan premium at the appropriate tier to the Supervisor's selection of the CalPERS health plan options.

-(c) Vision Benefits.
-Each County Supervisor and eligible dependents shall be covered under the County's vision insurance plan.
+(2) Vision Benefits.
+The County provides Supervisors and eligible dependents with vision insurance.

-(d) Dental Benefits.
-County Supervisors shall contribute Five and no/100ths ($5.00) Dollars per month toward dental insurance.
+(3) Dental Benefits.
+Supervisors shall contribute five dollars ($5.00) per month toward dental insurance.

+(c) Supervisors elected/reelected/appointed after January 1, 2025, will receive insurance as follows:

+The County contributes up to the following amounts towards employee medical insurance coverage and cafeteria plan benefits: